MicroStrategy/rest-api-docs/docs/common-workflows/analytics/object-discovery/folder-browsing.md

 Endpoint: [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1)

-This endpoint allows the caller to get the list of projects with the MicroStrategy REST Server.
+This endpoint allows the caller to get the list of projects with the MicroStrategy REST server.
 In this example, you get the list of projects in the MicroStrategy Tutorial metadata.
-You use the authorization token returned during login as the value for the header parameter, X-MSTR-AuthToken.
+You use the authorization token returned during login as the value for the header parameter, `X-MSTR-AuthToken`.
 If the call is successful, the resulting HTTP response returns an HTTP status code 200 and a response body containing a list of the active projects that the user session has access to.

 ![swagger_GET_projects](../../../images/swagger_GET_projects.png)